Our website will be down for maintenance between 10am and midday, Monday 23 December. Sorry for any inconvenience.

 If you have not paid your harbour dues or if you are seeking advice or information, secure at the wooden fendering at the south-west corner of the Cumberland Basin, go ashore and contact the Marine Services Supervisor at the Watch House or call the Marine Services Supervisor on VHF Channel 14 as you pass SS Great Britain and advise him of your required lock as per the Vessel Locking Schedule.

-Mariners may telephone the Coastguard Station from the Watch House free-of-charge, to advise them of passage plans and estimated time of arrival at destination.
+Mariners may phone the Coastguard Station from the Watch House free-of-charge, to advise them of passage plans and estimated time of arrival at destination.

 When you are in the lock, secure your craft as described above.
 However, turbulence should not be experienced when the lock is being emptied, and so be prepared to secure in any position as directed.
 Please ensure your ropes are clear on their cleats, will not jam, and are tended continuously.
 Mooring ropes should be at least 15m in length.